 What this means for ITSM operations

 The challenges for this, of course, will be in managing more virtual teams and ensuring that people working in service desks are given suitable support.
 One clear advantage of a central physically located service desk team is the personal support that each team member can provide to each other.
-This will need some creativity to be replicated if the service desk analysts are all sitting at home.
+In terms of ITSM predictions, this will need some creativity to be replicated if the service desk analysts are all sitting at home.
 The impact of a bad call or difficult customer can be devastating, and the affected people will need extra support.
 As a result, there’ll be an upsurge in activity in the IT service management (ITSM) tools market and supporting services to build capabilities around this.

 Then there’s the governance impact.
 Because, in light of the changes, there’s now a heightened requirement for organizations to manage their priorities and ensure that they are no longer spending and wasting time fixing old problems.
 There’s too much urgent dependency on maintaining BAU and the need to be flexible.
 Automation must be a priority.
 However, service management can really show the way by identifying the relative priority and value to the business of new work in progress, technical debt, and BAU.@BarclayRae: There’s now a heightened requirement for orgs to manage their priorities & ensure that they are no longer spending & wasting time fixing old problems. #ITSM #COVID19 Click To Tweet